ericoporto/kejo/README.md

 # how to use

-You have to import this module an instantiate it first.
+You have to import this module and instantiate it first.

     import KeJo from './kejo.js'